felbinger/AdminGuide/docs/21_nginx.md

 As mentioned in the introduction we are going to use a nginx as reverse proxy.

-The installation is quiet simple:
+The installation is quite simple:
 ```shell
 sudo apt install nginx-full
 ```